smucclaw/complaw/README.md

 # Computational Law

-This is the Git repository of the Research Programme in Computational Law, hosted at the Centre for Computational Law at Singapore Management University.
+This is a Git repository of the Research Programme in Computational Law, hosted at the Centre for Computational Law at Singapore Management University.

 We aim to build open-source tools and technologies that do for legal and qualitative reasoning, what the spreadsheet has done for quantitative reasoning.

 Computational law has a long history.
 An introductory curriculum is available under [doc/](doc/).

 ## Areas of work

+We maintain separate repositories for each work area below.
+Developers should clone them under `smucclaw/`

 - [DSL](dsl/): a family of domain-specific languages suitable for expressing the semantics of contracts, laws, and rules.
 - [NLG](nlg/): natural language generation allows us to "compile" from the DSL to English and other natural languages.